hypothesis/publisher-account-test-site/README.md

 make run
 ```

-Once the app is running, go to [http://localhost:5050](http://localhost:5050) to view the example
+Once the web app is running:

+1. Go to [http://localhost:5050](http://localhost:5050) to view the example
 page.
-Enter a username and click "Sign up" to register an account on the
+2. Enter a username and click "Sign up" to register an account on the
-Hypothesis service, associated with your publisher account, and "Login" to log
+Hypothesis service, associated with your publisher account.
+3. Click "Login" to log
 in to the example site.

 After logging in, you can annotate content in the article by selecting text and clicking the "Annotate" or "Highlight" buttons that appear.